 - Reagan was extremely critical of Israel during his time in office.
 He condemned an Israeli preventive strike against an Iraqi nuclear reactor in 1981 (known as Operation Opera) and suspended arms shipments to them.
 In 1982 he very publicly demanded they stop bombing Lebanon in an attempt to oust the PLO from there.
 These are just two of several such instances. (source)

 - Much is made about Barack Obama apologizing for America but Reagan apologized for America several times including to China, Poland and at least twice to Japan.
 In 1988 he apologized officially to Japan for WWII internment camps.
 The legislation he signed said America showed “race prejudice, war hysteria and a failure of political leadership”.
 We also paid reparations to Japan totaling $1.6 billion. (source)

 - Yes, he cut taxes heavily at the beginning of his first term (Economic Recovery Tax Act of 1981).
 The top rate went from 70% in 1981 down to 28% in 1988.
-What isn’t often brought up is that he then raised various taxes after that (in 1982, ’83, ’84, ’85, ’86 & ’87) in a bid to make up for the record deficits he created and the negative impact it had on the nation.
+What isn’t often brought up is that he then raised various taxes after that (in 1982, ’83, ’84, ’85, ’86 & ’87) in a bid to make up for the record deficits that resulted and the negative impact it had on the nation.
 This is, by the way, a positive mark on his tenure.
-Seeing that the estimates of 1981 were way off the mark he altered his plans. (source)
+When the financial estimates of 1981 proved to be way off the mark he altered his plans. (source)

 - The Capital Gains tax was just one of the taxes Reagan raised.
 Lowering it was one of the four main pillars of his economic policy.
 In 1981 he reduced it to its lowest level since the Hoover administration to 20%.
 However, in 1986 he reversed himself and set it to match standard income rates which then maxed out at 28%. (source)